Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 - Anyone who has an interest in General Entertainment.

 ### User Requirements and Expectations
-- When selecting an entertainment category, its on the specific subject they choose.
+- When selecting an Entertainment category, its on that specific subject they've choosen.
 - To show their score, once the quiz is finished.
 - Also to show once finished, which questions they might of got wrong.